7 Ecommerce Best Practices for Building a Quality Website

 All products in your site should be high quality and give the consumer an option to zoom.
 Just one picture won’t cut it.
 With multiple views and accurate images, you should be able to shrink the 25% of returns which site, “the product was not what was expected.”1

-Testimonials and consumer reviews can drive up sales 18%.2 Reviews increase sales in a few ways.
+Using testimonials and consumer reviews is one of the most important ecommerce best practices to employ, driving sales up to 18%.2 Reviews increase sales in a few ways.
 They help consumers to trust the product or service you are selling.
 It isn’t just about the positive reviews though.
 If there are not negative reviews, 30% of people think the reviews are fake.
 Keeping all reviews visible increases trust and sales.

 Reviews also help to increase sales through search engine optimization.
 Customer generated reviews is a way of getting free, brand new content which is something search engines like.
 Plus many times customers will search the name of a product and reviews, meaning your site is more likely to come up if you have reviews.